steeve/xbmctorrent/README.md

 #### Where is the file located?
 Can I change it?
 Currently the file is download in the same directory as the torrent2http executable (in resources/bin/<OS>/ in the addon directory).
 You cannot change it yet, but that will be configurable in the near future.

-#### Can I keep it after playback?
+#### Can I keep the file after playback?
-Not yet, but there will be a flag to enable that.
+Yes, just enable this option in the addon settings.

 #### Why are you using Google Analytics?
 Can I disable it?
 First of all, your whole IP isn't tracked.
 Only the first 3 parts of it, thanks to Analytics [Anonymous Mode](https://developers.google.com/analytics/devguides/collection/gajs/methods/gaJSApi_gat?csw=1#_gat._anonymizeIp).
 So for instance, if your IP is A.B.C.D, only A.B.C.0 will be logged.